 Hurricane Resilience is a high school environmental science curriculum for use in coastal locations where hurricanes are common.
 Through 20 days of instruction, students make connections between the science of hurricanes, how they affect their community and region, and how we can plan for a more resilient future.
 The curriculum unit aims to empower high school students to have a voice in resilience planning and understand the relationship between the science of hurricanes and the local impacts these storms have on people and places.
 Most lessons within this curriculum can be done with an internet connection, printed worksheets, and some low-cost household materials.

 The Marine Debris Tracker app is a citizen science project where users monitor and report trash found along waterways (including freshwater!) and coastlines.
 They can then become involved with local and global data collection.
-This app pairs well with the Marine Debris Monitoring Toolkit for Educators, which helps teachers educate about marine debris and encourage their students to participate in marine debris research and outreach.

 Immerse yourself in the ocean and your national marine sanctuaries without getting wet!
 These virtual reality voyages use 360-degree images to highlight the amazing habitats, animals, and cultural resources you can find in each national marine sanctuary.
 You can explore on a desktop browser, on a mobile device, or with a virtual reality device.
 Five NGSS-aligned lessons will further help students learn about America's underwater treasures.
 Most lessons can be completed by viewing the videos and completing accompanying tasks with minimal materials.